 This field specifies the time taken to pack goods and moved to the shipping zone.
 It’s not unusual for this field to include some leeway for contingency time.
 These fields are optional and the amount of time you enter depends entirely on the types of items you are dealing with.
 The time allocated here would typically be 1-2D, if anything.

 Thanks for reading.
-Expect part two to be available next Friday!
-In that post we will demonstrate ATP and CTP in action and different scenarios in which order promising can be used.
-If you have any comments or questions, drop us a message here.
+Make sure to read part two on ATP and CTP!
+Here we demonstrate ATP and CTP in action and different scenarios in which order promising can be used.
+If you have any comments or questions, feel free to contact us.